Medically reviewed by Drugs.com. Last updated on Sep 18, 2020.

 Use: Labeled Indications

-Granulocyte yield increase (Hespan): Used as an adjunct in leukapheresis to improve harvesting and increase the yield of granulocytes by centrifugation
+Granulocyte yield increase (Hespan only): Adjunct in leukapheresis to improve harvesting and increase the yield of granulocytes by centrifugation.

-Hypovolemia: Blood volume expander used in treatment of hypovolemia
+Plasma volume expansion: Blood volume expander used in treatment of hypovolemia.

-Hypersensitivity to hydroxyethyl starch or any component of the formulation; renal failure with oliguria or anuria (not related to hypovolemia); any fluid overload condition (eg, pulmonary edema, congestive heart failure); pre-existing coagulation or bleeding disorders; critically ill adult patients, including patients with sepsis, due to increased risk of mortality and renal replacement therapy; severe liver disease
+Hypersensitivity to hetastarch, hydroxyethyl starch (HES), or any component of the formulation; critically ill adults, including sepsis, severe liver disease; renal disease with oliguria or anuria (not related to hypovolemia); any fluid overload condition (eg, pulmonary edema, heart failure); preexisting coagulation or bleeding disorders

-Leukapheresis (Hespan): 250-700 mL; Note: Citrate anticoagulant is added before use and then the mixture is administered to the input line of the centrifuge apparatus.
+Granulocyte yield increase (Hespan): 250 to 700 mL; Note: Citrate anticoagulant is added before use and then the mixture is administered to the input line of the centrifuge apparatus.

 Refer to adult dosing.